Rawlsian Assignments: Rawlsian assignments

-In Appendix~\ref{family}, we consider a family of assignments where each member is defined by considering a different order with which the elements of the vector $(b_i^x)_{i\in I}$ are listed.
+In Appendix~\ref{family}, we consider a family of assignments obtained by changing the order in which the cumulative-rank levels are considered.
 For example, the Rawlsian assignment corresponds to the order $(n,n-1,\ldots, 2)$.
-We show that many of the results in Sections~\ref{results} remain to hold, including uniqueness, sd-efficiency, and anonymity of each of the rules in this family.
-Additionally, a modified version of the algorithm in Section~\ref{algorithm} can be used to compute the outcomes for each of the rules in this family.
-We also show in Appendix~\ref{frac_Boston} that the other ``extreme'' of the Rawlsian assignment in this family, the one associated with the order $(2,3,\ldots,n)$, differs from the fractional Boston assignment introduced by \cite{chen2023fractional}, despite the similarities between both assignments.
+We show that many of the results in Section \ref{results} continue to hold, including uniqueness, sd-efficiency, and anonymity.
+Additionally, a modified version of the algorithm in Section~\ref{algorithm} can be used to compute the outcomes selected by each order in this family.
+We also show in the Online Appendix, Section \ref{frac_Boston}, that the other ``extreme'' of the Rawlsian assignment in this family, the one associated with the order $(2,3,\ldots,n)$, differs from the fractional Boston assignment introduced by \cite{chen2023fractional}, despite the similarities between the two assignments.